 These fraud tax preparer’s job is to lure you- he boasts that he can get you a larger refund and even promises you a certain amount of refund without reviewing your financial documents and past tax returns.
 Once you are fooled by this, it can lead to some serious consequences, even if it is done by the tax preparer.
 You can be banned from taking the earned income tax credit in the coming years.

-The IRS requires every tax preparer to have a valid preparer tax identification number, or PTIN.
-Once you came across a tax preparer that, have no PTIN, don’t bother to let him prepare the tax returns.
+The IRS requires every tax preparer to have a valid preparer tax identification number or PTIN.
+Once you come across a tax preparer that, have no PTIN, don’t bother to let him prepare the tax returns.
 To find legit tax preparers with PTIN, the IRS provides a directory of Federal Tax Return Preparers.